 This picture is from one of my manuals.
 It shows the technique for releasing that tender knot in the bottom of the foot.
 Also, it releases the trigger point on the side of the calf that causes that pain around the back of the ankle and instability.
 The trigger points release when the joint at the fibular head releases.
 You can feel the swollen knot in the bottom of the foot diminish when the fibular head slides down.

 In other words, the joint between the tibia and fibula governs the trigger point in the peroneus longus.
-When the joint is freed, the trigger point releases and the swollen, tender nodule dissipates.
-Better tone returns to the peroneus longus and the ankle becomes more stable.
+When the joint is freed, the trigger point releases, and the swollen, tender nodule dissipates.
+Better tone returns to the peroneus longus, and the ankle becomes more stable.

-A Chain of Governors and Accessories
+A Chain of Governors and Ancillary Components

 Let’s continue without making an exhausting post about the details of every technique.